joniles/mpxj/mkdocs/docs/howto-dotnet.md

 > return to normal.
 You may also see various transient warning messages as the
 > first build completes.
 These can be ignored and will disappear once your
 > project has finished building.

-## Legacy IKVM
-**Deprecated.
-Do Not Use.
-Only supported until MPXJ version 14.**

-The original .Net version of MPXJ was created using a legacy version of IKVM.
-The assemblies for this version are shipped as part of the MPXJ distribution and are available from NuGet as the following packages:

-* [net.sf.mpxj](https://www.nuget.org/packages/net.sf.mpxj) direct translation of MPXJ
-* [net.sf.mpxj-for-csharp](https://www.nuget.org/packages/net.sf.mpxj-for-csharp) translation of MPXJ with properties and methods following C# naming conventions
-* [net.sf.mpxj-for-vb](https://www.nuget.org/packages/net.sf.mpxj-for-vb) translation of MPXJ with properties and methods following C# naming conventions with some adjustments to accommodate VB's lack of case sensitivity

 ## Sample Code
 You'll find a general introduction to MPXJ's functionality